Answering Open-Domain Questions of Varying Reasoning Steps from Text: Data processing

 For the unified benchmark, we started by processing the English Wikipedia\footnote{Accessed on August 1st, 2020, which contains 6,133,150 articles in total.} with the WikiExtractor \citep{attardi2015wikiextractor}.
 We then tokenized this dump and the supporting context used in \squad{} and \hotpotqa{} with Stanford CoreNLP 4.0.0 \citep{manning-EtAl:2014:P14-5} to look for paragraphs in the 2020 Wikipedia dump that might correspond to the context paragraphs in these datasets.
 Since many Wikipedia articles have been renamed or removed since, we begin by following Wikipedia redirect links to locate the current title of the corresponding Wikipedia page (\eg, the page \emph{``Madonna (entertainer)''} has been renamed \emph{``Madonna''}).
 After the correct Wikipedia article is located, we look for combinations of one to two consecutive paragraphs in the 2020 Wikipedia dump that have high overlap with context paragraphs in these datasets.
 We calculate the recall of words and phrases in the original context paragraph (because Wikipedia paragraphs are often expanded with more details), and pick the best combination of paragraphs from the article.
 If the best candidate has either more than 66\% unigrams in the original context, or if there is a common subsequence between the two that covers more than 50\% of the original context, we consider the matching successful, and map the answers to the new context paragraphs.
+The main causes of mismatches are a) Wikipedia pages that have been permanently removed (due to copyright issues, unable to meet notability standards, etc.); b) significantly edited to improve presentation (see Figure \ref{fig:wiki_changes:madonna}); c) significantly edited because the world has changed (see Figure \ref{fig:wiki_changes:peter_madsen}).